AlexMi-Ha/Website/src/posts/i-wrote-my-own-blogging-software.md

 ## Last Words
+If you want to learn more about this project, visit my [GitHub repo](https://github.com/AlexMi-Ha/Website).

 In the future, I will post on a wide range of topics.
 But do not take them as too serious.
 I just try to have fun and practice my writing skills a bit.

 In the end, I'm just a random dude on the internet, who loves shitposting, programming, music and cooking.